thugoo/api-delta-twin/README.md

 ```
 /
 ¦   ...
+¦   auth.json                 // Access credentials for Delta Centre's study and research facilities on the Cumulocity IoT platform, not tracked by Git
 ¦   api.js                    //
 ¦   docker-compose.yaml       // Defines services, networks, and volumes for all containers
 ¦   Dockerfile                // Defines the steps to build the Docker image for the main application